 Southwest Rapid Rewards® Premier Credit Card travel rewards

 To make the most of the Southwest Rapid Rewards® Premier Credit Card, you should consider what you’re getting in return with your earning rate.
-The 2x points on Southwest expenses purchases mean you’re receiving 3% back on Southwest purchases.

 You can redeem the points you earn in the form of merchandise, gift cards, rental cars, travel experience and hotels.
 However, the easiest way to redeem your rewards is by grabbing the next flight out of town.
 Southwest makes it easy for cardholders to redeem their points for flights, which is where you’ll get the most bang for your buck.